 Clayton is just an hour and thirty minutes from Atlanta and only an hour and fifteen minutes away from Athens, making it the perfect day trip to the mountains.
 It is also on the way to the Western Carolinas and cities like Asheville, Highlands, Cashiers, and Bryson City making it the perfect afternoon or overnight stop if you are heading in that direction.
 So whether you are just driving through or looking for a great place to spend a weekend, Clayton has a little bit of something for everyone.

-Warwoman Dell, Glassy Mountain, Bull Sluice, Tallulah Gorge
+Warwoman Dell, Black Rock Mountain State Park, Bull Sluice, Tallulah Gorge State Park

 No trip to the North Georgia mountains would be complete without hiking.
 With waterfalls seemingly trickling down at every corner, hiking has never been more rewarding with gorgeous waterfalls at the end of nearly every trail.
 The two closest hikes and waterfalls are the Warwoman Dell trails and Bull Sluice.
 The Warwoman Recreation area and Becky Branch Falls are a quick five minute drive from downtown Clayton.
 This is a relatively short hike but it’s beautiful year round and is the perfect spot for a road side leg stretching session.
 Bull Sluice is also a short hike but what makes it stand out is that it’s typically full of kayakers and rafters running the Class IV+ rapid.
 If you have never watched kayakers run a serious rapid, this is a great spot to do it.
 There are also plenty of spaces for swimming in warmer months.
-Glassy Mountain is a more strenuous hike.
-Even though it’s on a gravel road, it climbs pretty aggressively from where you park to the summit.
 And if you come to Clayton and don’t stop at Tallulah Gorge you are missing out.
 The hike is straight up and down with a HUGE flight of stairs.
 But it is well worth it if you can handle the workout.
 If you are not looking for something that strenuous, you can always pop in the location to Instagram and see gorgeous shots from the bottom of the Gorge.

-U-Joint, Clarks on Main, Clayton Pharmacy, Fortify, White Birch Provisions, Fromage, Sunday Diner, Tiger Mountain Vineyards
+U-Joint, Clayton Pharmacy, Fortify & Fortify Pi, White Birch Provisions, Fromage, Sunday Diner, Tiger Mountain Vineyards

 Clayton really surprised us with how good the food is.
 Its no Old Fourth Ward or Midtown in Atlanta.
 But with a city population just over 2000 people, it is doing alright.
 Fortify is the crowning jewel and rightfully so.
-Make sure you get reservations if you are looking to eat on the weekend and keep your eyes open for the pizza spot they are opening next door to the restaurant in late Spring.
+Make sure you get reservations if you are looking to eat on the weekend and check out their sister restaurant Fortify Pi for some amazing pizza.
 U-Joint has good food (we are eating there right now) but it is their nice beer selection and huge patio that you are coming for.
 It is where you’ll want to be to enjoy a crowd and drinks.
 Try the egg rolls or quesadilla or go with their solid burger options (the Steinbeck’s is our favorite).
 And get the tots.

 For something more low key, check out the Clayton Pharmacy & Soda Fountain.
 They serve traditional lunch counter food and have ice cream and shakes that are really good.
 The pimento cheese sandwich is one of the best.
 Fromage is unassuming on the outside and tucked on a side street but inside owner/chef Jenny nails it.
 The menu changes daily and everything is made fresh.
 This is more of a soup, salad, and sandwich spot but keep your eye out for the cakes, pies, and speciality cheeses which are always great.
-Clarks on Main just opened up but we have eaten there multiple times already and haven’t had anything bad yet.
-It doubles as a sports bar so there are plenty of TVs if you want to catch a game.
 White Birch Provisions is one of our favorites.
 Part coffee shop.
 Part fresh bakery.
 Part artisan grocery store.
 Part wine cellar.
 It is cute, small, and delicious.
 Make sure you get a cinnamon roll if they have them and try the fresh made bread on the weekends.
 For breakfast, our favorite is Sunday Diner.
 Owners Michael and Chris are the epitome of a local small family business with their kids helping out when and where they can and every body in the restaurant seemingly knowing everyone else.
 The Rusty Bike is also another great breakfast option.

 Tiger Mountain Vineyards is a national award winning winery a few miles south of Clayton in Tiger, Georgia.
 They have a beautiful tasting room and an exceptional staff that is patient and knowledgeable if wine is your thing.
 The best in the region.
 They also have the Red Barn Cafe out back serving delicious food May-November.
 You can also visit Stonewall Creek Vineyards and 12 Spies Vineyards if you are into wine.

-Black Rock Mountain State Park, White Birch Inn, Mountain House Modern
+Black Rock Mountain State Park, White Birch Inn, Airbnb

-Noble Wine Cellar, Tallulah Point Overlook, Stekoa Creek, Blue Ridge Toys, Blue Ridge Honey Company, Georgia Mountain Market
+Blue Ridge Toys, Blue Ridge Honey Company, Cage Free

-Noble Wine doubles as a wine tasting room for local winemaker Jabe Hilson (previously of Tiger Mountain Vineyards) and a shop for local Georgia-only goods.
-Expect to find local handmade products (and wine) from all across the state in their shop.
-Stekoa Creek, Cage Free Boutique and Blue Ridge Toys are three of our favorite Main Street shops.
-Stekoa Creek carries home goods, jewelry, gifts, and cards.
-Blue Ridge Toys is crawling with amazing toys that your kids will love and Cage Free is a charming boutique run by Hillary and Kimberly offering all kinds of fashionable wares.
+Cage Free Boutique and Blue Ridge Toys are two of our favorite Main Street shops.
+Blue Ridge Toys is crawling with amazing toys that your kids will love and Cage Free is a charming boutique run by our friend Kimberly offering all kinds of fashionable wares.
 Blue Ridge Honey Company is on the way into town and has an impressive selection of regional and local honey.
 They also do taste tests so you can try the dozens of varieties that they offer.
-If you are into vinyl, be sure to stop at the Georgia Mountain Market, a place we have deemed The World’s Best, Most Top Secret Record Collection.
-Finely, Tallulah Point Overlook is worth a stop for typical road side snacks, drinks, and views.
-Reeves Hardware is the catch-all for everything you might need that you can’t find in the boutique and Tree House on Main is another great boutique at the bottom of Main Street.
+Tree House on Main is another great boutique at the bottom of Main Street.

 Tiger Drive-In, Goats On A Roof